Skip to main content

 Agent responds with full context

-The agent uses the retrieved context to generate a response that’s grounded in your actual preferences and project details, without you having to repeat any of it.
+The agent generates a response grounded in your actual preferences and project details, without you having to repeat any of it.

-Here’s a real example: Claude retrieving a git workflow from Membase’s knowledge graph during a conversation.
+Here’s a real example: Claude retrieving a git workflow from Membase during a conversation.

-This entire cycle (save → digest → retrieve) happens continuously as you use your agents.
-The more you interact, the richer your knowledge graph becomes, and the smarter your agents get.
+This entire cycle (ingest → structure → retrieve) runs continuously as you use Membase.
+The more you interact, the richer both stores become, and the smarter your agents get.

 Next Steps